just a few BioGRAPHICAL NoTES

 My name is ARLENE MARGUERITE GRASTON.
 I started this human dream in Reims, France (where Champagne comes from) and was told I had a “dual nationality.”
 My sense of self began before what we call birth, so I entered this adventure as a conscious Soul who learned to “play” at being a Human.
 A dual nationality or any nationality at all, doesn’t quite explain how I see the thing.
 I know only One Reality, One World.
 One Life.
 I remember the very first time I heard someone call a tree,”his tree.”
 As if a Tree doesn’t belong to itself!

 Danny, me, and Evelyn, when we were the children…we still are…for the Heart never becomes something else.

 I’m an auto-didact, (a word that sounds like a disease but means one who is self-taught).
 Naturally, I didn’t go to art school.
 Nor did I formally learn many school things after reading and writing.
 I realize this approach is not for everyone, but it was the only way for me.
 I’ve never felt any loss, to the contrary, I’ve remained close to my interior world–the Place were all knowledge comes from.
 Still, I have learned about this thing called time and space and I know how to break things down in a neat and polite linear way.
 Consequently, I’ve become an efficient Human Being in spite of my spiritual awareness.
-It is quite a mistaken notion that people with the sensitivity of Insight cannot be practical and get things done.
+It is quite a mistaken notion that artists and people with the sensitivity of Insight cannot be practical and get things done.

 Before coming to the States I apprenticed with the haute couture house of NINA RICCI because for a while I toyed with the idea of designing clothes.
 Hmmm.